GSA/digitalgov.gov/content/communities/rpa-community.md

 ---

+## Purpose

-The RPA Community of Practice (CoP) is charged with sharing solutions to help individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
+The RPA CoP helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
 This includes important initiatives like designing common federal standards for credentialing, privacy, and security, and designing common management metrics to gauge government-wide impact of RPA.

-## Purpose

-The RPA CoP seeks to achieve its important mission with a sense of urgency and a bias towards action.
-As agencies continue to learn the potential benefits of RPA, enthusiasm for developing RPA programs government-wide grows exponentially.
-The RPA CoP plays an important role in helping agencies convert RPA enthusiasm into action.
-Specifically, the CoP helps agencies develop programs that are cost effective, auditable, avoid common pitfalls, and most importantly, deploy impactful automations.

 ## What We Do

 The CoP helps agencies convert RPA enthusiasm into action.
 Specifically, the CoP assists agencies in developing programs that are cost-effective, auditable, avoid common pitfalls, and most importantly, deploy impactful automations.
 To this end, the CoP hosts frequent knowledge-sharing events and publishes valuable guidance on best practices.

 ## Resources

-The RPA community has gathered several resource which are available to anyone interested in becoming more familiar with Robotic Process Automation including a [Playbook]({{< ref "rpa-playbook.md" >}}) and [Use Case Inventory]({{< ref "rpa-use-case-inventory.md" >}}).
+The RPA community has built several resources, including an RPA Program [Playbook]({{< ref "rpa-playbook.md" >}}), an [Internal Controls Guide](http://a), and the [Federal Use Case Inventory]({{< ref "rpa-use-case-inventory.md" >}}).
 Check out our [RPA Guide]({{< ref "guides/rpa" >}}) to learn more!

 ## Who We Are

+The RPA CoP is composed of leaders across the Federal Government who share a passion for RPA.

-The executive sponsors for the RPA Community of Practice are:
+The executive sponsor for the RPA Community of Practice is:

 - **Gerard Badorrek** — General Services Administration Chief Financial Officer and RPA Community of Practice Chair
-- **Anil Cheriyan** — General Services Administration Technology Transformation Services (TTS) Director

-The RPA community and the RPA Playbook are coordinated by **Jim Geoghegan**: [james.geoghegan@gsa.gov](mailto:james.geoghegan@gsa.gov).
+The RPA community is managed by Jim Geoghegan: **Jim Geoghegan**: [james.geoghegan@gsa.gov](mailto:james.geoghegan@gsa.gov).

 ---

-The community is organized into 10 practice areas, with assigned leaders from impactful RPA programs across the federal government.
+The community is organized into 10 practice areas, with subject matter experts from across the Federal Government.

 ### Technology

 - **Privacy**: Richard Spiedel, General Services Administration (GSA); Marcela Souaya, General Services Administration (GSA)
-- **Credentialing**: Jennifer Hill, Treasury (FIT); Elizabeth McEntire, Office of the Under Secretary of Defense (DOD)
+- **Credentialing**: Jennifer Hill, Treasury (FIT);
 - **IT Platform**: Shang-Jeo Gaublomme, Department of Homeland Security (DHS)
 - **Security Policy**: Frank Greenwell, Federal Reserve Board (FRB); David Harris, Department of the Interior (DOI)